 Government experts continue to rely on the breathalyzer machine because there is no alternative that is cost-effective, economical, and speedy in getting the results.
 It is not the best way to test a person’s blood alcohol level, especially considering West Palm Beach breathalyzer issues in DUI cases, but it is what they have, and it is typically the only test they offer.

 The best way is to give everyone a blood or a urine test to determine whether or not they have drugs on board or what their blood alcohol level is.
 The government claims it costs too much money to give everyone a blood test to send to the laboratory.

 When it comes to DUI arrests, breathalyzer tests are seen as a valid way of assessing someone’s blood alcohol content, despite breathalyzer issues in West Palm Beach DUI cases.
 People are constantly challenging the government to come up with a better methodology or better technology to use for testing a person’s blood alcohol content than the breathalyzer.
-The question that a West Palm Beach DUI attorney will pose to a jury in a case is if law enforcement is supposed to be testing a person’s blood alcohol level, why are they using a breath test?
-If you have been charged with a DUI, a skilled lawyer can use issues with breathalyzer tests to bolster your defense.
+The question that an Attorney will pose to a jury in a case is if law enforcement is supposed to be testing a person’s blood alcohol level, why are they using a breath test?
+If you have been charged with a DUI, a skilled Lawyer can use issues with breathalyzer tests to bolster your defense.
 Call now to start building your defense.